Edward L. Doheny: Oil wells and success

 While in Los Angeles, Doheny found out that there were local reserves of natural asphalt, which in places came to the surface—notably at the La Brea Tar Pits.
-Doheny obtained a lease near downtown with $400 in financing from Canfield, who had made some money from the mining industry.
+Doheny obtained a lease near downtown with $400 in financing from Canfield.
 In the fall of 1892, Doheny dug a well with picks, shovels, and a windlass, looking for asphalt, from which oil could be refined.
 When the well (6 × 4 ft wide) reached 155 ft, Doheny devised a drilling system involving a eucalyptus tree trunk.
 When completed in 1893, the well reached 225 ft and produced 40 oilbbl/d.
-(The discovery of this well appears in John Jakes's novel California Gold,—as do Doheny and Canfield, as partners with the novel's fictional protagonist, Mack Chance.)

 Edward and Carrie Doheny divorced in 1899, when Ned was six years old.
 Edward gained custody of their son, and remarried.
 Unable to cope with her losses, the following year Carrie Doheny committed suicide.
 Doheny married his second wife, Carrie "Estelle" Betzold, inside the private Pullman car of Santa Fe Railway executive Almon Porter Maginnis ("Car 214").
 It was held on the siding in New Mexico Territory on August 22, 1900.
 Though she bore no children, Carrie raised Ned.

-The first well dug in Los Angeles was in 1863, on Hoover Street between Seventh Street and Wilshire Boulevard, by a man named Baker.
+The first oil well dug in Los Angeles was in 1863, on Hoover Street between Seventh Street and Wilshire Boulevard, by a man named Baker.
 However, in his book Petroleum in California: A Concise and Reliable History of the Oil Industry of the State, Lionel V. Redpath says the Los Angeles oil industry began with the Doheny and Canfield well at the corner of Patton and West State streets.
 The well was a small producer, but it pumped steadily for three years, and during that time Doheny and others sunk about three hundred more wells.
 Doheny and Canfield soon made a fortune by drilling in the area and selling the oil to nearby factories.
 Later, they helped spur the California oil boom of the early 1900s by persuading railroads to switch from coal to oil to power their locomotives.

 Doheny was also a pioneering oil producer in Mexico.
-In Tampico his company drilled the first well in Mexico in 1901.
-He expanded operations during the Mexican Revolution, and opened large new oil fields in Mexico's "golden belt" inland from Tampico.
-It also drilled Cerro Azul No. 4 well—which, in February 1916, became the world's largest-producing well, pumping 260,000 barrels per day (B.P.D.).
+His company drilled the country's first well, in Tampico, in 1901.
+It expanded operations during the Mexican Revolution, and opened large new oil fields in Mexico's "golden belt" inland from Tampico.
+It also drilled Cerro Azul No. 4 well—which, in February 1916, became the world's largest-producer, pumping 260,000 barrels per day (B.P.D.).
 When the well—drilled by Herbert Wylie—came in, the sound could be heard 16 mi away in Casiano, and it shot a stream of oil 598 ft into the air, sending oil in a two-mile (three-kilometre) radius.
 Over the next fourteen years, the well produced over fifty-seven million barrels.